dkwingsmt/CSE-532S-Lab1/ReadMe.txt

     list from the play and the lines for each character, and writes the results into correct files.

-    We tested edges cases such as an empty play or character file (while it's legal).
+    We tested the following edges cases:

+    1. An empty play or character file (while it's legal).
+    2. Incorrect spelling of specifier SCRAMBLE in lab1_extra.

     We didn't test cases such as illegal file (whether it's play, config or character file).

 == Insights, Observations and Questions encountered ==

-- We can use std::ref so that the thread will update the data structure that's passed in by reference.

-- We find that the Wrapper Facade Pattern is a really smart idea that it makes the code more maintainable and portable.

 - It can be observed that the active object pattern is quite useful, as the code can be better structured and made easy to read by tying the explicitly tying